Chemical Engineering Thermodynamics

 Introduction

 Chemical engineering thermodynamics is the branch of thermodynamics that deals with the application of thermodynamics to chemical processes.
-It is concerned with the physical and chemical properties of mixtures, the behaviour of systems at equilibrium and non-equilibrium, and the design of processes.
+It is concerned with the physical and chemical properties of mixtures, the behavior of systems at equilibrium and non-equilibrium, and the design of processes.

 Basic Concepts